The Best Answer:

 3) Easy to Use

 Moka pots are very easy to use.
-You simply fill up the bottom chamber with water up to a certain mark, place your espresso grounds inside the filter-basket (make sure not to pack it too tightly), screw on the top chamber, and set the Moka pot over medium heat.
+You simply fill up the bottom chamber with water up to a certain mark, place your espresso grounds inside the filter basket (make sure not to pack it too tightly), screw on the top chamber, and set the Moka pot over medium heat.

 Moka pots are surprisingly lightweight.
 They’re perfect for camping trips or road trips because you don’t need electricity to use them.
 All you have to do is heat up some water on your camping stove and you’re good to go!

 Moka pots are very durable.
 They’re made out of tough stainless steel so you don’t have to worry about buying a new one if you drop it on the floor by accident.
 It will last for years!
+Also, the Moka pot is very easy to clean which makes it a great kitchen appliance.

 6) Great for Serving Guests